wangxiaoyunanne/docs/source/hive_graphsearch.html.md

 ### Gunrock implications

 For the `greedy` and `stochastic_greedy` transition function, we have to sequentially iterate over all of a node's neighbors.
 Simple wrappers for computing eg. the maximum of node scores across all of a nodes neighbors could be helpful, both for ease of programming and performance.
+Gunrock has a newly added `NeighborReduce` kernel that supports associative reductions -- it should be straightforward to implement (at least) the `greedy` transition function with this kernel.

 ### Notes on multi-GPU parallelization